Free Kindergarten Report Card Printable

 Is this a window into your life:

-Do you feel like you JUST finish assessing and then it is time to start all over again?
+- Do you feel like you have finished assessing, and then it is time to start again?

 If that is you above, I don’t blame you.
 I would not like assessments either.